 1. Asus ROG Swift PG279Q

 There are many things that a gaming monitor should offer to be worth the money.
 Certainly, the Swift PG279Q by ASUS is the best gaming monitor that you will just love it straight out of the box.
 Some of the monitors look boring with thick and chunky bezels but not this beauty.
-The monitor is supported by triangular stand with LED-backlit accents and ROG logo.
+The monitor is supported by a triangular stand with LED-backlit accents and ROG logo.
 Plus, it keeps the screen balance and provides all the adjustments like tilt, pivot, rotation and height.
 Though input options are a bit limited, still an HDMI 1.4, a DisplayPort 1.2 and two USB 3.0 are acceptable.

 2. Razer Raptor 27″

 Stunning display, minimalist chassis and tons of gaming feature, if you want all these in a single screen then Razer Raptor is the best.
 Thin bezels around the screen give the monitor modern aesthetics.
-And the color hue is the only design segment that suggest that it’s purely designed for gaming.
-The L-shaped base not only look beautiful but also does not take much desk space.
+And the color hue is the only design segment that suggests that it’s purely designed for gaming.
+The L-shaped base not only looks beautiful but also does not take much desk space.
 More, it provides generous height adjustments and up to 90 degrees tilting option but you won’t be able to swivel or rotate the monitor though.
 However, the ports selection is admirable with a USB Type-C, an HDMI 2.0, two USB 3.2 Type-A and a DisplayPort 1.4.

 The best gaming monitor 2021 features a 27 inches display with 2560 x 1400 resolution.
-Its IPS panel not only provides wider viewing angle but also supports HDR 400.
-This means that the monitor has maximum brightness and wide color gamut.
-Not only this, but the 144Hz refresh rate and 1ms response time makes motions extremely fluid.
+Its IPS panel not only provides a wider viewing angle but also supports HDR 400.
+This means that the monitor has maximum brightness and a wide color gamut.
+Not only this, but the 144Hz refresh rate and 1ms response time make motions extremely fluid.
 So, by having this monitor, you can truly enjoy your gameplay the way it meant to be.
 If you are worried about screen tearing, the G-Sync technology will do that for you.
-Happily Razer Raptor also supports FreeSync if you have AMD graphics card.
+Happily, Razer Raptor also supports FreeSync if you have AMD graphics card.